Department of Criminal Justice & Criminology

 Michael V Ferguson, MS, Lecturer of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, MS, Sam Houston State University; BA, Stephen F Austin University

-Gregory James Fremin, MS, Lecturer of Practice of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, MS, Univ of Houston-Downtown; BS, Univ of Houston-Downtown
+Shaun Lester Gabbidon, PHD, Visiting Professor of Criminal Justice and Criminology, Department of Criminal Justice & Criminology, PHD, Indiana University of Pennsyl; MS, Univ of Baltimore; BS, Christopher Newport University

 Edward F Gallagher, JD, Assistant Professor of Practice for Criminal Justice and Criminology, Department of Criminal Justice & Criminology, JD, Villanova University; MA, Univ of St Thomas; BA, Indiana University; BA, Indiana University